abdullahelen/NuDIT/README.md

 ![Network training](assets/trainNetwork.png)

 ### Results
-The results will be saved in the output directory specified in your script.
+The results (image dataset) will be saved in the `Exports` directory specified in your script.
 Check this directory for the results and any log files.

 ### Troubleshooting
 If you encounter issues, verify the following: